 It is not known if Copiktra is safe and effective in children less than 18 years of age.

-Before taking Copiktra
+Before taking this medicine

 How should I take Copiktra?

-- You may take Copiktra with or without food.
+You may take Copiktra with or without food.

 Copiktra side effects

-Common side effects of Copiktra include:
+Common Copiktra side effects may include:

-- low red blood cell count
+low blood cell counts;

+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.